The Missing Variable: Socio-Technical Alignment in Risk Evaluation: Definitions

 \subsection{AI-enabled safety-critical system}

-A safety-critical system that incorporates one or more AI systems \citep{detnorskeveritasAssuranceAIenabledSystems2023}.
-For instance, a LH2 bunkering system where an AI system is responsible for predicting a leakage in the system and for sending a warning to the bunkering control room.
+An AI-enabled system can be described as a system that incorporates one or more AI systems \citep{detnorskeveritasAssuranceAIenabledSystems2023}.
+The rest of the underlying system can consist of components such as human operators, electronic components and non-AI software.
+This definition can be extended to AI-enabled safety-critical systems where a failure of the system can cause harm to people and the environment.
+For instance, a $LH_2$ bunkering system where an AI system is responsible for predicting the dispersion of $LH_2$ and for sending a warning to the bunkering control room.
+In this work, these two terms will be used interchangeably.